 CC: How and why did you learn sign language?

-a guy who gets out of jail but can't cope with the
+about a guy who gets out of prison but can't cope

-outside world, so he commits murder to go back.
+with the outside world, so he commits murder

 CC: You've performed in some "murder mystery" theater productions.
 Tell me a little about those.

 KC: A lot of fun.
 I play in two different ones.
 Both are comedy and even though a murder is committed, it is like "Clue."
 We involve the audience, interact with them for an hour, sometimes more depending on Happy Hour, and throughout dinner.
 We stagger ourselves and each of us sit with the audience.
 While staying in character, we dine with them and perform.
 After the murder, we give them pencils and clues.
 They can partner up, get out of their seats move around and ask us questions.
 No one can lie.
 Only the murderer can.
 I have not been the murderer yet, but I get 13 or more votes.
 On Cozy Comfy Cruise Lines, I play Charlie Bankhead.
 She is working her way in college for her Master's Degree in Science.
 She has been employed for five years, and really likes the job because she meets new guys on every trip ...but the person who belittles her and humiliates her in public dies from a chemical reaction.
 In Cabin Fever, I play the ditzy maid Tawnya Twillig, who has been employed at the lodge for only a year.
 The owner really likes me, and there is speculation that I do more than just change his sheets.
 When he is murdered, I was on the staircase passing another would be suspect, and another suspect tells everyone that I could be in his room yelling, "Geoffrey, Geoffrey!"
 Even though our scenes are scripted, we do a lot of improv ...like a lot!